heptarch/heptarch.github.io/drafts/demon.md

 propelled only by the inrushing atmosphere.
 Construction commences in 1863 with a successful test run between Euston Square and the North West District Post Office, a third of a mile hence.
-The tubes makes it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
+The tubes make it past Holborn, and as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus: unfavourable market conditions.
 Although the Post Office uses it for a few years, it runs at a loss, and the system is officially retired in 1874.